-We believe our brand, market position and operational excellence will allow us to continue to capture a growing share of the rapidly expanding gaming and streaming gear market, estimated at over \$36 billion in 2019 by Jon Peddie Research.
-We intend to continue to grow by offering market-leading gear to gamers and content creators, expanding the breadth of our product suite to meet the needs of our customers, growing our worldwide market share, continuing to invest in marketing, product innovation and sales, and selectively pursuing accretive acquisitions.
+We believe our brand, market position and operational excellence will allow us to capture a growing share of the rapidly expanding video gaming market.
+We intend to continue to grow by offering market-leading gear to recreational to elite gamers, expanding the breadth of our product suite to meet the needs of our customers, growing our worldwide market share, increasing investments in marketing, product innovation and sales and selectively pursuing accretive acquisitions.

 Since 2017, our net revenue has grown significantly.
-For 2017, 2018, 2019 and for the six months ended June 30, 2019 and 2020, our net revenue was \$855.5 million, \$937.6 million, \$1,097.2 million, \$486.2 million and \$688.9 million, respectively.
-For 2017, 2018, 2019 and for the six months ended June 30, 2019 and 2020, our gross margin was 20.2%, 20.6%, 20.4%, 19.3% and 26.7%, respectively.
-We generated net income (loss) of \$7.4 million, \$(13.7) million, \$(8.4) million, \$(15.9) million and \$23.8 million for 2017, 2018, 2019 and the six months ended June 30, 2019 and 2020, respectively.
-For 2017, 2018, 2019 and the six months ended June 30, 2019 and 2020, our adjusted operating income was \$63.1 million, \$61.6 million, \$65.8 million, \$18.3 million and \$72.4 million, respectively, our adjusted net income was \$34.3 million, \$20.0 million, \$27.5 million, \$0.6 million and \$43.6 million, respectively, and our adjusted EBITDA was \$67.5 million, \$67.4 million, \$20.8 million and \$76.7 million, respectively.
-Our revenue, gross margin, net income (loss), adjusted operating income, adjusted net income (loss) adjusted EBITDA each increased for the twelve months ended June 30, 2019 to the same period in 2020 from \$973.1 million to \$1.3 billion, from 20.1% to 24.2%, from \$(26.7) million to \$31.3 million, from \$51.2 million to \$110.0 million, \$56.6 million to \$127.6 million, respectively.

-Adjusted EBITDA, adjusted operating income and adjusted net income (loss) are not financial measures under U.S. generally accepted accounting principles, or GAAP.
-See "Selected Financial Data-Non-GAAP Financial Measures" for an explanation of how we compute these non-GAAP financial measures and for their reconciliations to the most directly comparable GAAP financial measure.
+For 2017, 2018 and 2019, our net revenue was \$855.5 million, \$937.6 million, and \$1.1 billion, respectively.
+For 2017, 2018 and 2019, our gross margin was 20.2%, 20.6% and 20.4%, respectively.
+We generated net income (loss) of \$7.4 million, \$(13.7) million and \$(8.4) million for 2017, 2018 and 2019, respectively.
+For 2017, 2018 and 2019, our adjusted EBITDA was \$67.5 million, \$67.4 million and \$71.6 million, respectively.
+Adjusted EBITDA is not a financial measure under U.S. generally accepted accounting principles, or GAAP.
+See "Selected Financial Data-Adjusted EBITDA" for an explanation of how we compute adjusted EBITDA and for a reconciliation to net income (loss), the most directly comparable GAAP financial measure.
 Net revenue, gross margin and net income for the year ended December 31, 2017 are unaudited pro forma financial information derived from the audited statements of operations of the Predecessor and Successor.
 See "Unaudited Pro Forma Financial Information for the Acquisition Transaction" for an explanation of the pro forma amounts.